ASG Elections

 Q: Should I be aware of any other important dates?

 A: Yes.
 Please mark your calendar for April 16th and May 3rd.
-On April 16th, a public forum will be held where all candiates will have the opportunity to share their speech to the entire student body.
-Additionally, we will hold a mandatory transisition meeting will new and current ASG members.
+On April 16th, a public forum will be held where all candidates will have the opportunity to share their speech to the entire student body.
+Additionally, we will hold a mandatory transition meeting with new and current ASG members.

 For any other questions, or to turn in a petition, please email the ASG